AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/Python/SDSPy/Python3/readme.md

 empty and must have at least the key value of the SdsType for the event.
 Events are passed in JSON format and are serialized in which is then sent along with a POST request.

+When inserting single or multiple values, the payload has to be a collection of events.
+This is an example of how the client creates the request:

 ```python
 payload = json.dumps(events)
 response = requests.post(